Berberian Sound Studio DVD Review

 DVD released by Artificial Eye

-Written by Peter Strickland
+Written and directed by Peter Strickland

 2012, Region 2 (PAL), 92 minutes, Rated 15 (UK)